Try painting with a toothbrush! Make an easy Easter egg splatter painting with your kids!

 They ended up with lots of drips from the toothbrushes because of the runny paint.
 Henry held his up to show me and noticed that the big globs dripped down the egg.

 Henry was kind of bummed when he came home that day.
 Another boy had told him that was a dumb way to paint.
-We didn’t think so… we had fun!

 We’re hopping around for spring ideas!